OCD Therapy Ajax Pickering

 Meet Your OCD Therapist

-Yuansheng Lu is a Registered Social Worker and OCD specialist with advanced training in Exposure and Response Prevention (ERP) — the gold-standard treatment for OCD.
+Yuansheng Lu is a Registered Psychotherapist and OCD specialist with advanced training in Exposure and Response Prevention (ERP) — the gold-standard treatment for OCD.
 He integrates ERP with ACT, mindfulness, and EMDR to address not just the surface behaviours, but the anxiety, uncertainty, and thought patterns driving them.

 Yuansheng has worked with OCD across its many presentations: contamination and checking, intrusive thoughts and Pure O, symmetry and ordering compulsions, rigid rule-following, and relationship-centred OCD (including partner-focused OCD).
 He's delivered OCD treatment in both individual and group settings.